 Is there a Led Zeppelin song that doesn’t feature a fantastic drum part by John Bonham?
-That's why making a list of the Top 10 John Bonham Drum Songs is such a challenge: We could make a case for almost every track in the Zep catalog.
+That's why making a list of the Top 10 John Bonham Drum Songs is such a challenge: A case could be made for almost every track in their catalog.
 That’s just the way it goes when you’re the greatest drummer in rock history.
-Although Bonzo left the world too soon (asphyxiating after binge drinking in 1980), his beats have lived on – as part of Led Zeppelin’s monstrous legacy, in the hands of hordes of drummers who continue to be inspired by him and even in hip-hop, where his drum tracks have been sampled almost as much as James Brown songs.
-In celebration of his birthday today, here are the Top 10 Led Zeppelin John Bonham songs.
+Although Bonham left the world too soon (asphyxiating after binge drinking in 1980), his beats have lived on – as part of Led Zeppelin’s monstrous legacy, in the hands of hordes of drummers who continue to be inspired by him and even in hip-hop, where his drum tracks have been sampled almost as much as James Brown songs.
+Here are the Top 10 Led Zeppelin John Bonham songs.

 Hammer of the gods, indeed.
 Bonham acquitted himself admirably on the Led Zeppelin III studio version of the song, but he’s a total beast on this live take recorded in 1972.
 The drummer rampages through the classic song that used to open shows during the band's 1972 tour.
 Every time Bonham slams down on the snare, he kicks the song forward another mile.
 Colossal, just colossal.